Niirin/ToDo_Nilin/README.md

 ### 5.Bugfix branch:
 - This is the branch used when fixing bugs in release branch.
+- The current bugfix used is the bugfix/issue11 branch.
 - This branch is branched for the current release/1.0 branch.

 ### 6. Hotfix branch: